You at 5 weeks pregnant

 You might want to think about when and how you'd like to share the news with others.
 If you have a partner, it's a good idea to talk with them about this.
 Planning how you'd like to share the news can help you avoid hurt feelings, disagreements and the chance that excited family and friends spread the news for you!

 Be prepared for a variety of reactions from people when you tell them your pregnancy news.

 Signs of early pregnancy

 This week you might be experiencing signs of early pregnancy.
 For example, you might:

 - want to go to the toilet more often – especially at night

 Morning sickness is the nausea, dry-retching and vomiting that you might experience during pregnancy.
 Morning sickness is common, and symptoms might range from mild to severe.
 If you’re having very severe symptoms, see your GP.

 Your baby when you’re 5 weeks pregnant

 From now, your baby is called an embryo.
-Inside the amniotic sac, from head to tail, it’s about 2.5 mm long at the end of this week.
-Its brain, heart and spinal column have started to form.
+Inside the amniotic sac, from head to tail, your baby will be about 2.5 mm long at the end of this week.
+Their brain, heart and spinal column have started to form.